-Evidenced by: CMDHB being an approved Accredited Employer within the ACC Partnership Programme at tertiary level.
+CMDHB is an approved Accredited Employer within the ACC Partnership Programme at Tertiary Level.
 This decision reflects tertiary standards of both health and safety systems and processes and work injury management processes.

-Evidenced by: OHSS roll out of a safety cannula device to all clinical workplaces.
+OHSS roll out of a safety cannula device to all clinical workplaces.
 Introduction of this device was as result of OHSS injury prevention project aimed at reducing needlestick injuries and workplace blood/body fluid exposures.
 Since roll out, there have been nil needlestick injuries reported resulting from cannulation activity.
 OHSS continues to carry out injury prevention project work which aims to improve workplace safety, therefore demonstrating CMDHB commitment to acting as a good employer.

-Evidenced by: Development and publication of de-escalation and restraint minimisation elearning modules now available for all staff.
+Development and publication of de-escalation and restraint minimisation e-learning modules now available for all staff.
 Future goal is to achieve roll out of de-escalation training to all clinical workplaces.